Cook County Health offers an AGME-accredited, three-year training program in Pulmonary, Critical Care and Sleep Medicine.

 Pulmonary Consult Service

 The fellow in consultation with an attending manages our inpatient pulmonary consult service.
 We offer a wide range of pulmonary procedures, and our fellows routinely perform basic and advanced bronchoscopies, as well as pleural procedures.
 In addition to basic bronchoscopies, our graduates are expected to be proficient in EBUS-TBNA.
-We offer navigational bronchoscopy with Archimedes LungPoint with Radial EBUS, and opportunities to participate in complex surgical cases in conjunction with interventional pulmonology and Cardiothoracic Surgery.
-Our fellows get ample exposure in managing pleural disease and are proficient in small and large bore chest tubes, along with tunneled pleural catheters, ultrasound directed pleural biopsies and ultrasound accessible lung mass biopsies.
+Fellows also have the opportunity to learn Radial EBUS and to participate in complex surgical cases in conjunction with Cardiothoracic Surgery.
+Our fellows get ample exposure in managing pleural disease, and placing small and large bore chest tubes, along with tunneled pleural catheters, ultrasound-directed pleural biopsies.

 Our pulmonary physiology laboratory is outstanding and offers the full range of resting, exercise and bronchoprovocation studies, as well as a superb pulmonary rehabilitation program.
 The fellows will learn how to interpret spirometry, lung volumes, arterial blood gases, bronchoprovocation challenge tests and cardiopulmonary exercise tests.

 Fellows also rotate through critical care units other than the medical intensive care unit such as: